chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

   </tbody>
 </table>

+Germany are favourites in this game with at 54.19% probability to win but we are also looking at a high probability of a big margin of victory.

+Following what was perhaps the performance of the matchweek, Germany look to have found their match winning formula.
 Hungary's resilience were really impressive, but Germany's dominance against Portugal was a sight to behold.
 Expect Hungary to sit deep and aim to hit on the counter like they did against France, but if Germany can exploit the widths and provide high quality deliveries like they did against Portugal, it would be a totally one-sided display. **Germany 4-0 Hungary**

-### Group F: Portugal vs France
+### Group F: Portugal vs France (Neutral)
 <em>Weighted xG (<span style="color:blue">2.42</span> - 1.71) /
 <em>Weighted xGA (1.28 - <span style="color:red">0.87</span>)